Visualization Tasks for Unlabeled Graphs: Data Abstraction

-\textbf{Label.} The next lowest layer of semantic richness is graphs with \emph{Labels}, which we define as semantically meaningful unique identifiers that are persistent and can serve to distinguish nodes from each other.
+\textbf{Labeled}.
+The next lowest layer of semantic richness is graphs with \emph{labels}, which we define as semantically meaningful unique identifiers that are persistent and can serve to distinguish nodes from each other.
 Although this particular distinction is not common, we propose it because even graphs that are typically considered as being attribute-free in the visualization literature do in fact have labels.

+For instance, in the context of Graph Neural Networks (GNNs), the term \emph{non-attributed graphs} refers to networked data that lacks data at the Attributed layer, but does have node identifiers~\cite{Cui2022}, which is data at the Labeled layer.
+Similarly, directed graphs require labels to establish persistent edge direction, which conversely implies that unlabeled graphs cannot be directed.
+By extension, unlabeled graphs cannot have self-loops.

-Although labels could be considered as a special case of attributes, we distinguish them from the more general attributes in the previous layer because they are at the heart of the distinction between labelled and unlabelled graphs.
-Any task that relies on given labels is inapplicable to unlabelled graphs.
+Although labels could be considered as a special case of attributes, we distinguish them from the more general attributes in the previous Attributed layer because the Labeled layer is at the heart of the distinction between labeled and unlabeled graphs.
+Any task that relies on given labels is inapplicable to unlabeled graphs (more in Sec.~\ref{Sec:TaskModelImplications}).

-Directed graphs require labels to establish persistent edge direction, which conversely implies that unlabelled graphs cannot be directed.
-Similarly, unlabelled graphs cannot have self loops.

-\textbf{Core.} At the innermost layer, outlined in red in Fig.~\ref{CoreFormalism}-A, is the connectivity information of networked data, which establishes how nodes are connected via edges, or the \emph{Core} graph topology.
+\textbf{Unlabeled}.
+At the innermost layer, outlined in red in Fig.~\ref{DataAbstraction}-A, is the connectivity information of networked data, which establishes how nodes are connected via edges, or the graph's skeletal topology.
 In this layer, nodes can be distinguished from each other only in terms of topological connectivity, not through persistent names, so there is no semantic information at all at this layer.
+All graphs at the Unlabeled layer are topologically unique (non-isomorphic) to each other.

+A specific example of a concrete task that cannot be undertaken in the Unlabeled context is \task{find the shortest path between node A and node B}~\cite{Ghoniem2004}.
+The labels of node A and node B are precisely the information not available.
+By extension, most pathfinding tasks are also impossible to execute in the Unlabeled context, because they require identifying specific nodes as the start or end of the induced path.